huggingface/neuralcoref/readme.rst

 As a pre-trained spaCy model
 ----------------------------

-This is the easiest way to install NeuralCoref, if you don't need to train the model on a new language or dataset.
+This is the easiest way to install NeuralCoref if you don't need to train the model on a new language or dataset.

 ==================== ===
 **Operating system** macOS / OS X, Linux, Windows (Cygwin, MinGW, Visual Studio)